Stefan Panić: Metalac Gornji Milanovac

 goal for Metalac in the 20th fixture, against Novi Pazar.
-Ending of January 2016, Panić signed new contract with Metalac.
-On 2016 November 2016, Panić scored a goal against Red Star Belgrade on his 100th league match for Metalac.
+In January 2016, Panić signed new contract with Metalac.
+On 26 November 2016, Panić scored a goal against Red Star Belgrade in his 100th league match for Metalac.

 Baník Ostrava

 In summer 2017, Panić signed a two-year deal with Baník Ostrava.
 He made his debut for new club in the first fixture of the 2017–18 Czech First League season, replacing Tomáš Poznar in 86 minute of the match against Zbrojovka Brno.

 International career

 In January 2017, Panić was elected in a group of players from the Serbian football competition for a friendly match in San Diego, where he made his debut for the National team in a 0–0 draw against the United States.
 In May 2018, Panić was overlooked after the club's disappointing season from Serbia's 23-man squad for the 2018 FIFA World Cup in Russia.